Monitor221hz/HKX2-Enhanced-Library/README.md

 # HKX2Library

-A standalone customized version of Katalash's HKX2 library for Havok packfile deserialization and serialization used in DSMapStudio.
+A standalone customized version of ret2end's [HKX2 library](https://github.com/ret2end/HKX2Library) for Skyrim SE Havok packfile deserialization and serialization.

-This fork modified classes for Skyrim SE hkx file.
+This fork modified the library to serve the purposes of packfile editing in addition to the usual (de)serialization functions.
+It also refactors some of the code to be more error tolerant and optimized.

 ### Differences

 - **Serialize** and **Deserialize** .hkx file. (include **behaviors**, **skeleton** and **aniamtions**)
 - Export to **XML**.
 - ~XML to HKX~ use [figment/hkxcmd](https://github.com/figment/hkxcmd), [nexus](https://www.nexusmods.com/skyrim/mods/1797)
-- ~Supports Breath of the Wild packfiles used on Wii U and Switch (might support other games that use the same classes).~ (Skyrim SE only)
-- ~Supports conversion of packfiles between those two platforms.~ (SE only)
+- Partial serialization and deserialization for packfile/xml fragments.

 ### Known issues